LiangSun617/DANDP2-Data-Analysis-of-Titanic-Survival/README.md

 The statistics and graph above suggest that children in different cabins did not have equal chance to survive, similar to what we found about women.

-In conclusion, although women and children had priority to evacuate first in general, their class largely intervened how much is their chance to survive.
+In conclusion, although women and children had priority to evacuate first in general, their class largely intervened their chance to survive.

 #### Question 8: Family loss of passengers who survived

 Every passenger had a ticket number and family were likely to share an identical ticket number, so people with same ticket number and with family members on board can be generally identified as family.

-Among 342 survivors, 72 (21.05% of the total) lost family members in the disasters.
+Among 342 survivors, 72 (21.05%) lost family members in the disaster.
 More than half of them lost at least two family members.

 <p align="center">
 ![Family loss](hist_fam_loss.png)

 One limitation of the data is that we cannot differentiate between spouse and siblings, or between parents and children.
 If we know more specific information about family members, we could perform more detailed analysis of the relationship between survivors and non-survivors.
-For example, since women and children were given more chance to survive, we may wonder how many of them lost their spouse or parents?
+For example, since women and children were given greater chance to survive, we may wonder how many of them lost their spouse or parents?

 The data only recorded family members including parents and children, spouses and siblings as two combined counts, which may have omitted other family members.
 I also notice that many peole shared the same ticket number but had no family relationship recorded.
-Such people might be relatives, friends, companions, colleagues, and so on.
-Therefore, many survivors have lived in severe pain of losing people they loved or they knew, or suffered from the experience of having seen other passengers die in the diaster, as historical records depicts.
+Such people might be relatives, friends, colleagues, companions and so on.
+Therefore, many survivors since then have lived in severe pain of losing people they loved or they knew, or suffered from the experience of having seen other passengers die in the disaster, as historical records depict.

 #### Conclusion

 The chance of survival from the Titanic disaster was determined by a variety of factors, mainly including gender, age, and class of cabin.
 These factors reveal two sides of the story, humanity and disparity.
 Because of humanity, women and children had better chance of survival than men, regardless of their background.
 Meanwhile, due to different socioeconomic status, more than half of the passengers in our data could only afford third-class cabins, which lethally reduced their chance of survival.
-However, humanity shines more because it shows how people made selfless decisions in the face of disaster.
+However, humanity shines more because it shows how brave people made selfless decisions in the face of disaster.
 It is really heart-touching that many gentlemen gave away their chance of get in lifeboats and insisted on "ladies and children first."

-It is hard to say which factor plays a more critical role from the data analysis here, but we can be sure that chance of survival is the result of a combination of various factors, and we can have better understanding of the pattern if more detailed information is available.
+It is hard to say which factor plays a more critical role from the data analysis here, but we can be certain that chance of survival is the result of a combination of various factors, and we can have better understanding of the pattern if more detailed information is available.

 ### 6. Codes for data analysis

-Please check the "DAND_Project2_Titanic_code_for_analysis.ipynb" file uploaded in the repository.
+Please check the "DAND_Project2_Titanic_code_for_analysis.ipynb" file uploaded to the repository.

 ### References